microsoft/charticulator.com/_tutorials/tutorial5.md

     - timeBegin: 76.70
       timeEnd: 84.27
       text: |
-        Anchor the top of the text to the center of the chart and adjust the top margin of the chart
+        Anchor the top of the Title text to the center of the chart

     - timeBegin: 84.27
       timeEnd: 94.10
       text: |
-        Change the font family and font color
+        Change the font family and font color of the Title text

     - section: |
         # Finalize the Chart